pingcap/docs/optimizer-hints.md

 > `MERGE()` is only applicable to simple CTE queries.
 It is not applicable in the following situations:
 >
 > - [Recursive CTE](/develop/dev-guide-use-common-table-expression.md#recursive-cte)
-> - Subqueries with inlines that cannot be expanded, such as aggregate operators, window functions, and `DISTINCT`.
+> - Subqueries in some cases that cannot use `MERGE()` hint, such as aggregate operators, window functions, and `DISTINCT`.
 >
 > When the number of CTE references is too high, the query performance might be lower than the default materialization behavior.